stevemussmann/ca_chinook/README.md

 fixMicrohaplot.sh
 ```

-8. Open Rstudio and then open the modified `server.R` script in Rstudio.
+8. <a name="step8"></a>Open Rstudio and then open the modified `server.R` script in Rstudio.
+This will be in the `p134/run001/snakemake_output/microhaplot` folder in your OneDrive that was created by the `caChinookCopyAndProcess.sh` script.
 Click the "Run App" button to launch the shiny program.
-Wait until the program finishes loading, then select `FullPanel--target_fastas--target_fasta--rosa_microhap_snplicon.rds` from the "Select Data Set" dropdown box.
+Wait until the program finishes loading, then select `FullPanel--fullgex_remapped_to_thinned--Otsh_v1.0--lfar_wrap_vgll3six6.rds` from the "Select Data Set" dropdown box.
 Then click the "Table" button (bottom, right of center of window) and finally click the "Download" button (in the top right portion of the window).
-Save the file with an informative name (e.g., `run001_rosa_microhap_snplicon.csv`) in the `p134/$RUN/processing/microhaplot` folder that you made in step 1 of this section.
+Save the file with an informative name (e.g., `run001_lfar_wrap_vgll3six6.csv`) in the `p134/$RUN/processing/microhaplot` folder that you made in step 1 of this section.
 Leave Rstudio and the shiny server open.

-9. Repeat the previous step to export `FullPanel--fullgex_remapped_to_thinned--Otsh_v1.0--lfar_wrap_vgll3six6.rds` with an informative name (e.g., `run001_lfar_wrap_vgll3six6.csv`) in the `p134/$RUN/processing/microhaplot` folder that you made in step 1 of this section.
+9. Repeat the previous step to export `FullPanel--target_fastas--target_fasta--rosa_microhap_snplicon.rds` with an informative name (e.g., `run001_rosa_microhap_snplicon.csv`) in the `p134/$RUN/processing/microhaplot` folder that you made in step 1 of this section.

 10. Checkpoint: Your `processing` folder should be arranged as you see below.
 Verify this is accurate before proceeding.
 ```